emreugurlu/security-grc-tools/Data-Encryption/AWS-RDS-Scanner/README.md

 # AWS-RDS-Scanner

 ## Overview
 Welcome to the `aws-rds-scanner` tool.
 This Go script allows you to scan Amazon RDS (Relational Database Service) instances and clusters in your AWS account.
-It provides information about encryption status, availability zones, and other details.
+It provides information about StorageEncryption status, availability zones, and other details.

 ## Prerequisites
 Before running the script, make sure you have the following: